 Evolutionary theory emerged in the latter half of the 19th century from the simple but profound realization that the evidence for a common descent among all species was compelling (source).
 In spite of the many traits that we undeniably share in common with other species, Darwin's 1859 assertions about ancientness of origin and common descent were immediately at odds with the biblical worldview.
 For the Earth to be much older than just six or eight thousand years and for humans to share ancient ancestral roots in common with apes, chimpanzees, and the greater host of other species, were ideas too revolutionary for the nineteenth century biblical establishment to readily accept.
 In America in fact, only 80 years have passed since the famous Scope's Monkey trial and just 35 years (1968) since the Supreme Court struck down all laws prohibiting the teaching of evolution in the public schools (reference).
 It was not until the following year that the Supreme Court went further and struck down all laws sanctioning the teaching of creationism as science.

 In spite of these landmark rulings, the conflict between the evolution grounded biological sciences and biblicalism rages on.
 New knowledge is sometimes difficult for culture to rapidly absorb.
-This is particularly so for evolutionary theory, which impeaches long-standing popular myths about the when, where, and how of humanity's ancient origins.
-Judging by recent opinion poles, the few decades that have passed since the afore mentioned rulings have been inadequate to educate the nation's living generations about the factual basis underlying evolutionary theory.
+This is particularly so for evolutionary theory, which impeaches long-standing popular beliefs about the when, where, and how of humanity's ancient origins.
+Judging by recent opinion poles, the few decades that have passed since the afore mentioned rulings haven't been adequate to educate the nation's living generations about the factual basis underlying evolutionary theory.
 This collective uncertainty is what the proponents of ID exploit.
 They claim scientific legitimacy while appealing to fundamentalist religious sentiments to leverage financial and political support.
 They vigorously deny any connection between ID and creationism, but any theory that postulates a master designer also postulates a creator by default.
 That is the issue that resides at the bottom of the legal dispute.
-Even though the ID does not indulge in the debunked "young earth" and "biblical flood" claims of its predecessor, ID is still creationism and thus in essence a religious ideology.
+Even though the ID does not indulge in the debunked "young earth" and "biblical flood" claims of its predecessor, ID is still creationism and thus in essence a religious belief.
 (Darwin Threat)

 The notion of "irreducibly complexity" is the most sophisticated part of the ID movement's "theorizations".
 In the ID scheme of things an irreducibly complex system is one where the interdependent biochemical parts are so unique that no corollary can be identified in any pre-existent system.
-Therefore, as the reasoning goes, the system had to have been originated on the spot rather than adapted from previous usage in another system.
+Therefore, as the reasoning goes, the system had to have been created on the spot rather than adapted from previous usage in another system.
 If that were the case, the system itself could not have come into being through the processes of evolution (reference).
 The proponents of ID speculate that if such systems could be proven to exist, then there would be evidence for some external designing agent and evolutionary theory would be impeached.
 Notice the argument from ignorance factor creeping around in the logic?
 The problem is that the ID people have the task of first proving the existence of such systems and then substantiating a connection between them and some verifiable external designing agent (reference) (design writings).
 Judging by their total lack of published findings, the ID movement is clearly more interested in creating the illusion of proof to sway an unwary public then actually proving its case to the scientific community (court transcript).

 The span of time encompassing life's history on Earth is huge.
 By best measures, the biological puzzle runs 3.5 to 4 billion years into the Earth's past (article) and only a fraction of the pieces remain intact to be found.
 The accumulated evidence contains gaps where only limited numbers of transitional fossils have been unearthed.
 Some species of organism seem not to have "evolved" very much at all.
 The time layering in the fossil record also shows long periods with very little evolutionary activity.
 These are interspaced with periods of dramatic change with entire species disappearing and new branch species emerging relatively suddenly.
 Consequently, the process of biological change is not as straightforward or regularly paced as evolutionary theory is often mistakenly believed to require.

 The ID people endeavor to exploit the gaps, both real and claimed, as a speculative wedge against the credibility of evolutionary theory.
 Their argument appears to be that if complete transitional evidence does not exist, then perhaps the species in question came into being through a process other than evolution.
 The desired implication being that the gaps provide "evidence" for the intervention of an external intelligent agent.
 The so called "god of the gaps".
 This in essence is ID's notion of "special creation" as a non-evolutionary explanation for the appearance of new species.
 Such reasoning also fits comfortably with ID's notions about irreducible complexity.
 But in so arguing they foster a confusion of issues.
-Although there are gaps in the existing data, it does not follow that common descent as a central element of evolutionary theory suffers from any terminal unsoundness as a consequence.
+Although there are gaps in the existing data, it does not follow that common descent as a central element of evolutionary theory suffers from any terminal unsoundness.
 The fieldwork is ongoing and new fossil evidence is regularly unearthed.
 Notably, however, fossilization requires the right conditions to occur and some of the desired specimens may simply not have been captured by the process.
-Nevertheless, the existing fossil evidence is much more abundant then the ID people would have us believe (article) (article).
+Even so, the existing fossil evidence is much more abundant then the ID people would have us believe (article) (article).
 This is demonstrated by the fact that enough high quality transitional fossils have been unearthed to make a rather decisive case for evolution.
 Included among the many notable examples is the transition from reptile to mammal (article) and from ape to humans (article).